I want to share a quick tutorial for a fast and easy batik string table runner tutorial.

 When I designed my Summer Flowers quilt, I used a 10-inch stack of batiks from Island Batik and had quite a bit left over.

 This collection was called Budding Blooms and isn’t available anymore but this would also be a great project for bright scraps in your stash.

 I decided to cut the leftovers into little strips for a string runner.
-Isn’t this a beautiful photo!
-All of the colorful batiks on a glass table top.
+Isn’t this a beautiful photo?
+All of the colorful batiks are on a glass tabletop.

 I have several tutorials that go into more detail on making a String Tablerunner so I’m just going to make this a short little tutorial, I’ll list the links to the tutorials below.

-This tablerunner can be made any size, just cut more strips for the strings.
-I had a small narrow cabinet in the basement and I wanted so cover one end with a runner.
+This table runner can be made any size, just cut more strips for the strings.
+I had a small narrow cabinet in the basement and I wanted to cover one end with a runner.

 - 40 – 1.5 inch x 10 inch strips